Information security is essential for Aarhus University's reputation, credibility and functionality.

 The central ISMS at Aarhus University states the minimum requirements for the local management systems to be established and used by managers.

-For a more detailed description of activities and the steps towards maturity level 3 at local level, see the annual planning cycle.
+For a more detailed description of activities and the steps towards maturity level 3 at local level, see establishment of local security management.

 'PLAN' - planning (ISO27001 reference: sections 4, 5, 6 and 7)